allanrehhoff/framework/docs/manual/Events.md

 The Core\Event class provides methods to register, clear, and trigger events.

-Events are represented by names (strings), and event listeners (callbacks or methods) can be associated with these events.
+Events are represented by names (strings), and event listeners (callbacks or methods) and can be associated with these events.
 When an event is triggered, all registered listeners for that event are invoked in the order they were added with optional arguments.

 ## Registering events: